christianhelms/webapi-challenge-1/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+Answer: Express middleware, end points, and creating an api using it.

 - [ ] Describe Middleware?
+Answer: Middleware is a block of code that's created within the file that can be used over and over on end points that need it.
+It's a great practice to follow when you're following the DRY rule.
+It's a great way to validate data or or have canned responses for errors such as 500s.

 - [ ] Describe a Resource?
+I'm not sure in what context we are describing this resource.
+A resource is something you turn to when you need help, it can be an article, video, or anything else really.
+As long as it helps you.
+If we are talking about resources in the way of packages, it could be anything that helps you write your code without you having to write it all yourself.
+You install the packages, read the docs, set it up, and you're finished.
+It can save you a long time.
+Hopefully that answers what this was in relation to.

 - [ ] What can the API return to help clients know if a request was successful?
+A 200 or 201 depending on if it's creating something or just retrieving.

 - [ ] How can we partition our application into sub-applications?
+By breaking our files down into an index.js file and server.js file to start then also using a user-router.js file for end points and a post-router.js file for our post end points.

 ## Project Setup